ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://medium.com/@benricem/i-gave-my-app-away-for-free-what-happens-next-will-amaze-you-22f07bf1616f?source=bookmarks---------54------------------">I gave my app away for free.
 What happens next will amaze you.In June, I was contacted by Apple asking if I’d like to participate in a promotion.
 Generally, when Apple offers your app some attention...</A>
 					<DT><A HREF="https://www.swiftjectivec.com/a-best-in-class-app/">A Best in Class iOS App | Swiftjective-C</A>
 					<DT><A HREF="https://www.youtube.com/redirect?v=wMDHTViWJ0k&redir_token=hE-qsyfZnXOrDOmUeBKEyxI0SfB8MTU2NzE4NDkzN0AxNTY3MDk4NTM3&event=video_description&q=https%3A%2F%2Fwww.swiftjectivec.com%2Fon-launching-your-indie-app%2F">https://www.swiftjectivec.com/on-laun...</A>
+					<DT><A HREF="https://blog.usejournal.com/how-i-lean-startupd-my-way-to-240k-on-the-saturated-app-store-92862ba3c6fc">How I lean startup’d my way to $240k+ on the saturated App Store</A>
 				</DL><p>
 				<DT><H3 FOLDED>ARKit</H3>
 				<DL><p>